LibbyWin/student/README.md

 ## Overview Of MongoDB Database
 - Name - The name of the recipe.
-- Category - Select which category the recipe goes into ie. Breakfast, Lunch/Dinner or Protein Meal.
+- Category_name - Select which category the recipe goes into ie. Breakfast, Lunch/Dinner or Protein Meal.
-- Price - What the recipe costs?
+- Price - What the recipes costs?
 - Protein - How much protein is in the recipe?
 - Serves - How many people can this recipe serve?
-- Ingredience -  What ingredience do you need to make the recipe?
+- Ingredients -  What ingredients do you need to make the recipe?
 - Instructions - How do you make the recipe? (in a step by step guide.)
 - Description - How would you describe the recipe?

 ## Technologies Used
 - Heroku - I used Heroku to deploy my site as it allows for me to use python within my project.
-- mongoDB - Using this document based database, it allowed for me to add in large amounts of data (recipes) which can be easily stored within the cloud.
+- MongoDB - Using this document based database, it allowed for me to add in large amounts of data (recipes) which can be easily stored within the cloud.
 - Python - The use of Python within this project allowed for back end programming language for this app.
 - HTML - With the use of HTML it allowed for the initial content to be creates and viewed on this app.
 - CSS - Allows for custom styles to be created and added to my HTML.
 - Google Fonts - Selected Quicksand font to add a sence of style to the writing.
-- Bootstrap - Creates a creative and responsive grid system, added pre-made styles and allows for jQuery scripts to be added.
+- Materialize - Creates a creative and responsive grid system, added pre-made styles and allows for jQuery scripts to be added.
 - Font Awesome - Used to add icons within the app.
 - Flask - Added a python micro web framework, which provides libraries, tools and technologies to create a web application.
 - JavaScript - Used to enable bootstrap code for mobile devices.